Truth, Racial Healing, and Transformation

 This Program Guide examines truth and reconciliation commissions as a transitional justice tool.
-It serves as another resource in ACS’s continued focus on anti-racism work, including our 2020 Program Guide, “Addressing Anti-Black Racism Through Law and Policy,” which features an examination of the movement for reparations, and our series of programs on the U.S. Constitution’s “Founding Failures,” which have examined the racial inequalities and systemic racism that permeate our laws and make the case that truth, racial healing, and transformation are what is needed.
+It serves as another resource in ACS’s continued focus on anti-racism work, including our 2020 Program Guide, “Combatting Anti-Black Racism Through Law and Policy,” which features an examination of the movement for reparations, and our series of programs on the U.S. Constitution’s “Founding Failures,” which have examined the racial inequalities and systemic racism that permeate our laws and make the case that truth, racial healing, and transformation are what is needed.

 I. The Definition and Purpose of a Truth and Reconciliation Commission